SharedTasksInTheDH/sharedtasksinthedh.github.io/interact.md

 Any kind of feedback is best left on github as an [issue](https://github.com/SharedTasksInTheDH/sharedtasksinthedh.github.io/issues), we plan to use github as a primary means of communication throughout the shared tasks.

-### E-Mail

-Please send e-mails to [Nils](mailto:nils.reiter@ims.uni-stuttgart.de?subject=Shared Tasks in the Digital Humanities) for the moment.
-We will set up a mailing list soonish.